Mixture of Experts (MoE)#

 Given a dataset \(\mathcal{D} = {(x_i, y_i)}_{i=1}^n\) where \(x_i \in \mathbb{R}^d\) represents the feature vector and \(y_i\) is the target, the model employs \(K\) experts.
 Each expert \(f_k(x)\) is an XGBoost model, and the overall prediction is a weighted combination of the experts’ outputs.

-Expert Prediction Aggregation Each expert \(f_k(x)\) is trained on the full dataset with samples weighted by their respective membership \(p_{ik}\).
-The aggregated prediction for an input \(x\) is given by:
+where each expert \(\hat{f}_k(x)\) is trained on the full dataset with samples weighted by their respective gating model \(\hat{p}_{k}(x)\).

 Step-by-Step Process#

-• Centroid Initialization: Initialize the cluster centroids \({c_k}_{k=1}^K\) using a clustering method such as k-means.
+Initial Clustering: Define the number of clusters/experts (\(K\)), and compute the cluster centroids \(\{c_k\}_{k=1}^K\) using a clustering method such as k-means.

-Train an XGBoost model \(f_k(x)\) for each cluster \(k\).
-Each training sample is weighted by its corresponding membership \(p_{ik}\) to focus the expert on its relevant data region.
+Expert Training: Train an expert XGBoost model \(\hat{f}_k(x)\) for each cluster \(k\) using the full training sample.
+Each training sample is weighted by its corresponding membership \(\hat{p}_{k}(x)\) to focus the expert on its relevant data region.

-Centroid Optimization via PSO:
+Centroid Optimization via PSO (optional)#

-• Iteration: Repeat the PSO process until the loss converges or a maximum number of iterations is reached.
+Iteration: Repeat the PSO process until the loss converges or a maximum number of iterations is reached.

 MoE in MoDeVa#